 I don't only move my cane from left to right.
 There are times when I reach the other side of a street, and use my cane kind of like a probe to figure out if there's an inset sidewalk, or if I ecolocated something tall and skinny, I might ding it with the cane to see if it rings out like a sign post or know what shape of pole it has.
 I might ding it pretty hard sometimes too to see if the thing is hollow or hard. or, (and teachers hate this one but I really don't care because I'm an adult who knows how to do things safely) I'll use the end to see if there's a sign at like 8 feet and what shape it is.
 Don't worry, I do that in a controlled way to make sure I don't give someone a helmet check.
 If I'm crossing a street I hold it in front of me, in such a way that my arm and the cane almost make a 7 shape where the long part of the 7 is across the front of my body.
 These aren't the only ways I use a cane in ways that don't just go back and forth, but this should explain my next point.
-Any cameras or smart techh on the cane do not guarantee a stable reference point.
+Any cameras or smart tech on the cane do not guarantee a stable reference point.
 If My cane is being held in the 7 position, the camera isn't pointed forward.
-If I swing it at a pole, even lightly, it's gonna decelerate relatively fast, and thus it'll be harder on the system than it would otherwise be.
 If I am crossing a street and switch from constant contact technique to two-tab technique, or some random combination, the camera won't even be guaranteed to be a fixed and known distance from the ground.
-Also, when navigating crouds I keep my cane at a radically more steep angle with the ground so that it isn't a tripping hazard.
+Also, when navigating crowds I keep my cane at a radically more steep angle with the ground so that it isn't a tripping hazard.
 This would cause the cameras to be pointed in yet another strange direction.
-Even with a accelerometer or gyro, this adds extra processing which is going to kill its battery faster and add weight.
+Even with an accelerometer or gyro, this adds extra processing which is going to kill its battery faster and add weight.

 An obvious solution